panagenda/oe-on-az/README.md

 ## Customize the deployment

-You can customize your deployment by editing the `var.tf` file.
+You can customize your deployment by editing the `vars.tf` file.

 | Variables                    | Default value   | Details                             |
 | :--------------------------- | :-------------- | :---------------------------------- |